Asim Munir: Social media

 In April 2024, Munir warned that negative propaganda and social media trolls would not be able to deter them.
 In May 2024, he cautioned that "inimical" forces and their supporters had unleashed "digital terrorism" and were intensifying efforts to sow discord between the Pakistan Armed Forces and the public by spreading "lies, fake news, and propaganda."

 In August 2024, Munir warned that social media was being exploited to propagate "anarchy."
 His remarks that "Anarchy is spread through social media" followed a condemnation by the ISPR of social media campaigns to target the Pakistan Armed Forces.
 He also issued a warning against efforts to incite chaos within the country.
 The Tribune (India) highlighted that his comments followed social media posts drawing parallels between Pakistan's current situation and the downfall of Sheikh Hasina's government in Bangladesh.

-On August 14, while addressing a parade on country's Independence Day, Munir reiterated his criticism of social media, warning that it was being used to spread chaos and false information targeting the Pakistan Armed Forces.
+On 14 August, while addressing a parade on country's Independence Day, Munir reiterated his criticism of social media, warning that it was being used to spread chaos and false information targeting the Pakistan Armed Forces.
 He also attributed this "digital terrorism" to foreign elements.

 On 21 August, Munir stated that it is the state's duty to shield the public from the adverse effects of social media-driven "hysteria" and "fitna."
 Dawn reported that this statement was part of a series of warnings from Munir and the Pakistani military concerning the potential "dangers" with social media.

 Two-nation theory

-On April 17, 2025, Munir publicly endorsed the two-nation theory, saying:
+On 17 April 2025, Munir publicly endorsed the two-nation theory, saying:

 Our forefathers thought we are different from Hindus in every possible aspect of life.
 Our religions are different, our customs are different, our traditions are different, our thoughts are different, our ambitions are different.
 That was the foundation of the two-nation theory that was laid there.
 We are two nations, we are not one nation.

-On April 26, 2025, Munir reiterated his views on the two-nation theory while speaking at a passing out parade ceremony at the Pakistan Military Academy, saying, "the two-nation theory was based on the fundamental belief that Muslims and Hindus are two separate nations, not one."
+On 26 April 2025, Munir reiterated his views on the two-nation theory while speaking at a passing out parade ceremony at the Pakistan Military Academy, saying, "the two-nation theory was based on the fundamental belief that Muslims and Hindus are two separate nations, not one."

-In an interview with Farhat Javed Rabani of BBC Urdu, Joshua T. White of Johns Hopkins University described Munir's speech—emphasising religious identity and invoking the two-nation theory—as unusually provocative in tone, though aligned with Pakistan's ideological stance.
-He noted that its delivery just days before the 2025 Pahalgam attack complicated Pakistan's diplomatic posture by undermining claims of restraint.
-Abdul Basit of Singapore's S. Rajaratnam School of International Studies observed that while the speech may have reflected an emotionally charged moment, it was also interpreted as an assertion of authority, signalling that the military remained firmly in control.
-The BBC report noted that no direct link was established between the speech and the attack, though the timing fuelled regional tensions and speculation.